wolven-tech/rust-v1/tooling/meta/README.md

 ### Standalone Installation

-**Want to use meta in your own project?** See the **[Standalone Installation Guide](../../docs/meta/STANDALONE.md)** for complete instructions on installing meta independently of this example monorepo.
+**Want to use meta in your own monorepo?** See the **[Standalone Installation Guide](./STANDALONE.md)** for complete instructions:

+- Installing meta from this repository
+- Copying meta to your project
+- Configuring meta.toml for your monorepo
+- Integration with your existing tools

 ## Quick Start